Quixin eye drops

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Eye dryness; eye pain, burning, or discomfort; feeling of something in the eye; fever; headache; sensitivity to light; sore throat; strange taste; temporary decreased vision.
+Eye burning, discomfort, or irritation; feeling of something in the eye; headache; sensitivity to light; strange taste; throat irritation.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); eyelid itching; eye or eyelid swelling.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); eye pain; fever; severe eye irritation; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Quixin eye drops:

 Store Quixin eye drops at room temperature, between 59 and 77 degrees F (15 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Quixin eye drops out of the reach of children and away from pets.